Producing Excellent Graphics Simply

 Our view is that it is worth considering the use of Minitab solely for graphical purposes, even if you have learned and use other statistical software for analysis.
 This option is particularly attractive to staff and students of The University of Melbourne, who are able to install Minitab at no cost, under the university's licence.

 Associate Professor Ian Gordon, the Director of the Statistical Consulting Centre and Dr Sue Finch, who have given many similar courses previously.

 The first session of the day will commence at 9:15 a.m. and the final session will end at approximately 4:45 p.m.
 The sessions will mix lecture presentations with practical work using software; tutorial help will be available.
 A set of notes will be provided.
 Morning and afternoon tea are included; lunch is not included.

 There are no formal prerequisites though it is expected that most participants will have had some experience handling data.
 The onus is on participants to check that the course suits their needs.
 Please do this carefully.

-- We have a discounted rate for University of Melbourne postgraduate students of $242 (incl. $22 GST, GST does not apply if paying through your University department.)
+(incl. $22 GST, GST does not apply if paying through your University school.)

 The fee includes a comprehensive set of notes, and morning and afternoon tea.

 T: +61 3 8344 6995